J.

 VERONICASTRUM (ve-ro-ni-KAS-trum)

 SCROPHULARIACEAE.
-A single species related to Veronica. (=Veronica
+Several species related to Veronica. (=Veronica

 and Leptandra virginica)